yonghui-ni/Mitovolve/README.md

 Since we have 1089 selection models LR test p-values less than 0.05, we could use clustering method on $\beta$ coefficients of these models to get the best selection model.
-We can see that from 10 clusters, the best selection models are both from low-starting and high-starting MAF.
+We can see that from 10 clusters, the best selection models are both from models with low-starting and high-starting MAF.
 The third row of res.tbl.best is the best model without selection.

 ``` r
 res.tbl.best = get.best.model(res.tbl = res$res.table.pval,K = 10,show.best = TRUE)